Kenji721/QT-ride/README.md

 # Website Template
-Full blown website/e-commerce website. features included:
+Carpooliong. features included:
-1. sign up and log-in/log-out
+1. sign up and log-in/log-out (authentication)
-2. Https support (currently with self sign certificate)
+2. HTTPS support (currently with self sign certificate)
 3. responsive front-end and backend
-4. admin backoffice
-5. Shop and mycart
-6. integration preparation to stripe payment gateway
-7. blog
+7. blog to share our progress and learnings
 8. parsing blog for dynamic content and search functionality
-9. newletter signin
+9. newletter signin for anyone who wants to be notified of new posts
 10. script to send weekly/monthly newsletter to registered users
 11. unsubscrite functionality
-12. contact us - Email sender
+12. contact us - Email sender (currently send to rami's personal email)

 # Technology used :